fshowalter/franksmovielog.com-v1/content/reviews/0160-velvet-buzzsaw-2019.md

 The horror disappointed as well.
 I appreciated the surreal presentation, but the central mystery didn’t engage and the atmosphere never attained the level of dread present in better curse stories.

-I wanted more bite, but this _Buzzsaw_ lacks teeth.
+...I’m struggling to land this review, so I’ll punt and say I wanted more bite, but this _Buzzsaw_ lacks teeth.